-In a care economy, people are able to take care of themselves, each other and the planet.
+In caring economies, people are able to take care of themselves, each other and the planet.

-We contribute to the creation of concepts and good practices of care economies at local and international levels.
+We contribute to the creation of concepts and good practices of caring economies at local and international levels.

 Did you know that three quarters of our Planet's land is degraded?
 Degradation is exacerbated by unsustainable agricultural techniques.
 But it is possible to restore degraded land.
 That's where Ecosystem Restoration Camps come in: they can rewild that land and return it to nature.

 Ecosystem Restoration Camps Foundation will provide 1 million people with a transformative experience at an Ecosystem Restoration Camp by 2030.
 You can be part of this movement by volunteering at a camp or becoming a supporting member.